Last Updated on October 14, 2024 by Aaron von Frank

 Important

-Part 4: How to save money on prescription medications (if your duck ever needs them)
+VI.
+How to save money on duck prescription medications

-Unfortunately, our feathered friends get sick from time to time.
+Unfortunately, our feathered family members get sick or injured from time to time.
 Unlike with humans, there are zero comprehensive insurance options available for birds.
 Yes, we’ve looked.

-Point being, all of her prescribed medications are also used to treat people so we were able to take advantage of a few resources that help us humans purchase our medications more affordably.
-Below are tips that helped us save a ton of money.
+However, most medications prescribed to treat ducks are also used to treat people, so you can take advantage of a few resources that help us humans purchase our medications more affordably.
+Below are tips that have saved us a ton of money on duck medications:

 Tip 1: Use pharmacy discount cards.

+GoodRx has saved us so much money!
 Just download the app, type in the medication name, and show the scan card to your pharmacist.
-These work great if the drug you need is out-of-patent, meaning it has a generic equivalent.
+This works great if the drug you need is out-of-patent, meaning it has a generic equivalent.

-Tip 2: Make friends with your pharmacy staff & don’t be afraid to ask if they know of any discount programs.
+Tip 2: Make friends with your pharmacy staff and don’t be afraid to ask if they know of any discount programs.

-Any time we’d get her Augmentin (or any other Rx) filled they’d do a quick search through various programs and promos to make sure we were getting the best price possible.
-We were able to get an <$30 price because of a new program (at the time) that had been sending out literature to pharmacies and our pharmacist made a note on our account for the next time we came in.
+Any time we’d get her Rx filled, they’d do a quick search through various programs and promos to make sure we were getting the best price possible.
+We were able to get a big discount because of a new program (at the time) that had been sending out literature to pharmacies, and our pharmacist made a note on our account for the next time we came in.

 Tip 3: Call around to a few compounding pharmacies.

-The compounding pharmacy we used had a veterinary pharmacist on staff who worked with the Charleston Aquarium.
-She was extremely helpful and was able to put together Svetlana’s Sporanox Rx (Itraconazole) for a few hundred dollars cheaper than a standard pharmacy.
+The compounding pharmacy we once used had a veterinary pharmacist on staff who worked with the Charleston (SC) Aquarium.
+She was extremely helpful and was able to put together Svetlana’s Rx for a few hundred dollars cheaper than a standard pharmacy.

-We ended up not using them long-term because she’d been taking the suspension form for a while and it wasn’t recommended that we switch to pills (that’s all the compounding pharmacy could put together in a highly bioavailable form).
+We ended up not using them long-term because Svetlana had been taking the suspension form of her medication for a while, and it wasn’t recommended that we switch to pills, which was all the compounding pharmacy could put together in a highly bioavailable form.

 Tip 4: Try Costco.

-For instance, our vet wanted to try Vorconazole.
-Walgreens was charging $300; Costco offered the same medication for $45.
-When we were calling around to check prices, we asked the pharmacy tech to repeat herself, then verified at least two more times before getting off the phone because it was so much cheaper than anywhere else we found.
+When we were calling around to check prices, we asked the Costco pharmacy tech to repeat herself, then verified at least two more times before getting off the phone because it was so much cheaper than anywhere else we found.

 Using the four tips above can save you a lot of money if you have a sick or injured pet duck who needs medication.
 We were able to get 3-4 months worth of meds for about what we paid for 1 single month when Svetlana was first diagnosed.